Johannesburg's grandest old colonial club seeks new image

 "It was this hallowed, ivory tower and I didn't know what happened inside.
 Then I attended a wedding here in 2010, and I couldn't believe that this gem was withheld from us for all our life."

-Thompson has seen the number of full-time members - paying over R10,000 a year - grow recently to nearly 500 after years of decline, while the numbers of student and absentee members are also up.
+Thompson has seen the number of full-time members, paying $720 a year, grow recently to nearly 500 after years of decline, while the numbers of student and absentee members are also up.

 "My attitude to members is just to make it your space," she said.